Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 2. GRANT OF LICENSE

-**Evaluation License (30-Day Trial Period).**
+**Evaluation License (Paid Pilot Required).**

+**Business evaluation requires a paid Pilot.
+No exceptions.** Organizations may not evaluate the Software without executing a Pilot Order Form and paying applicable Pilot fees.

+**If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot.
+If not, no problem.**

+**Exception:** Tax-exempt academic research institutions may request a $0 evaluation pilot by contacting Licensor in writing.
+Such requests are subject to Licensor's approval and must demonstrate qualifying non-commercial academic research use as defined in `LICENSE`.
+This exception is limited to non-commercial academic research only.

+**Pilot License:**
-Notwithstanding the foregoing, Licensor grants Licensee a temporary, royalty-free, non-exclusive license to use the Software for Internal Commercial Use solely for the purpose of evaluation and testing for a period of thirty (30) days from the initial download or first use of the Software ("Evaluation Period").
+Upon execution of a Pilot Order Form and payment of Pilot fees, Licensor grants Licensee a temporary, non-exclusive license to use the Software for Internal Commercial Use solely for the purpose of evaluation and testing for the period specified in the Pilot Order Form (typically 4–6 weeks).

-During the Evaluation Period, Licensee may:
+During the Pilot Period, Licensee may:
 - Use the Software for internal evaluation, testing, and proof-of-concept purposes
 - Deploy the Software in development, testing, or staging environments
 - Evaluate the Software's functionality, performance, and suitability for Licensee's business needs
+- Receive Pilot deliverables as specified in the Pilot Order Form (e.g., installation support, integration plan, reproducibility baseline, leakage safety verification)

-**Evaluation Period Limitations:**
+**Pilot Period Limitations:**
-- The Evaluation Period is limited to thirty (30) days from initial download or first use
+- The Pilot Period is limited to the duration specified in the Pilot Order Form
-- Use during the Evaluation Period is limited to evaluation and testing purposes only
+- Use during the Pilot Period is limited to evaluation and testing purposes only
-- Production use, revenue-generating activities, or use beyond the Evaluation Period requires a paid Commercial License
+- Production use, revenue-generating activities, or use beyond the Pilot Period requires a paid Commercial License
-- The Evaluation License does not include support, maintenance, or updates beyond what is publicly available
+- Pilot fees are non-refundable but credited 100% toward the first-year Annual License if converted within 60 days of Pilot completion
-- Licensee must comply with all other terms of this License (including restrictions in Section 4) during the Evaluation Period
+- Licensee must comply with all other terms of this License (including restrictions in Section 4) during the Pilot Period

 **Transition to Paid License:**
-If Licensee continues to use the Software after the Evaluation Period, Licensee must execute a Commercial License and pay applicable fees.
-Continued use after the Evaluation Period without a valid Commercial License constitutes unlicensed use and may result in copyright infringement claims and liability for retroactive licensing fees.
+If Licensee continues to use the Software after the Pilot Period, Licensee must execute an Annual License and pay applicable fees.
+Continued use after the Pilot Period without a valid Commercial License constitutes unlicensed use and may result in copyright infringement claims and liability for retroactive licensing fees.

 **Commercial License (After Evaluation Period).**

 Subject to payment of applicable fees and execution of a commercial agreement, the Licensor grants the Licensee a non-exclusive, non-transferable, non-sublicensable, worldwide right to:

 - Use the Software for Commercial Use
-- Modify the Software for internal commercial use (subject to the restrictions in Section 4), provided that: (i) modifications are limited to configuration, integration, and interface layers, (ii) Licensee may NOT modify the core functionality, algorithms, or architecture of the Software, and (iii) any modifications that alter core functionality require Licensor's prior written consent
+- Modify the Software for internal commercial use (subject to the restrictions in Section 4), provided that: (i) modifications must remain for Licensee's internal use only and may not be redistributed, (ii) Licensee may not publicly redistribute or publish modified versions of the Software's core functionality, algorithms, or architecture, and (iii) any modifications that Licensee wishes to redistribute publicly require Licensor's prior written consent
 - Deploy the Software internally
 - Integrate the Software into proprietary systems, stacks, or workflows
 - Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents